enginsight/enterprise/README.md

-# Enginsight OnPremise
+# Enginsight Enterprise

-Do you want more information regarding the OnPremise solution?
+Do you want more information regarding the Enterprise solution?
 Just visit [enginsight.com](https://enginsight.com/enterprise/).

 ## Prerequisits